gatemans/20-channel-relay-module-/README.md

 **Designed by Mohammad Mahadi Khaligh**

-To buy a digital version with a microcontroller, contact SIM card and LAN and LCD along with the microcontroller code message me or send Email.
+To buy a digital version with a microcontroller, contact SIM card and LAN and LCD with the microcontroller code message me or send Email.
 "Also, the project is sent and installed with the case"